1. why do you need to make a FAQ?

 2. what's up with you girl? where are you from? where do you live? and what are you doing? (no one asked this but i am going to answer this anyway)

-hi, my name is emily. i'm a photographer. i'm from austin, texas (i love austin and my whole family is there). i'm currently "living" in nashville, tennessee although i am mostly on the road these days and in between traveling, i split my time between austin and nashville. i have a dog named eleanor and she goes everywhere with me. we make photos and we party. i'm caught somewhere between craving the familiar and wanting to wake up to something new each day. i try to balance that by traveling and exploring (although exploring is maybe the most overused word in photos, but i used it anyway... so deal with it)
+hi, my name is emily. i'm a photographer. i'm from austin, texas (i love austin and my whole family is there!). i recently finished renovating my very first home in nashville, tennessee. for the most part, i am on the road for work and for fun. but in between traveling, i tend to split my time between austin and nashville. i have a dog named eleanor and she goes everywhere with me. we make photos and we party. i'm caught somewhere between craving the familiar and wanting to wake up to something new each day. i try to balance that by traveling and exploring and then spending a chunk of time at "home".

 3. how did you become a photographer?